Skip to main content

 Bio

 I have a broad background in quantitative cardiovascular imaging, with specific training and expertise in coronary artery MRI.
-My research is focusing of identify subclinical coronary artery disease (CAD) in patients suffering type 2 diabetes mellitus (T2DM).
-In addition, I am also interested in evaluating regional myocardial changes in patients with various clinical or subclinical cardiovascular diseases.
-Recently, I am developing research projects for evaluating cardiovascular responses in treating cancers, immunological and neurodegenerative disorders, such as breast cancer, systemic lupus erythematosus (SLE), Alzheimer’s disease (AD) and Parkinson’s disease (PD).
+My research is focusing on identifying abnormalities in cardiac function and motion in patients suffering pulmonary hypertension (PH) and heart failure (HF) with preserved ejection fraction (HFpEF).
+I am also working evaluating hemodynamic changes in the context of complex cardiovascular syndromes using novel techniques, such as radiomics.
+Recently, I am also developing research projects on developing novel quantitative imaging biomarkers for represent cardiovascular risks in very old adults (> 75 years old).
 For details and images, visit the Northwestern CVMRI Group page.

 For more information on my research, please view my Feinberg School of Medicine faculty profile.